netcharm/Caps2CtrlSpace/README.md

 > 1. Change application's icon.
 > 1. Add Always on Top option, note: this option is not saved, so next startup, is re-enabled.
 > 1. Add contextmenu to notify tray icon for show window, exit app.
+> 1. Add Timer to auto switch CapsLock Indicator light with keyboard layout switch, but has buggy, when you change input state after switch to other keyboard layout and switch back, it maybe display negtived indicator light.

 # 原理